 Be a part of an innovative and passionate interdisciplinary team conducting statewide service, training and research activities!
 HANDS in Autism® has a number of current and upcoming employment possibilities:

-Special Educator: Are you a licensed special educator with a range of classroom/educational experience with students with ASD/DD?
-Do you have interest in conducting direct programming as well as a full range of outreach, education and training across the state?
-The HANDS in Autism® Special Educational Specialist will provide consultation in special education related areas on a team of experts in the field of Autism Spectrum Disorder and other neurodevelopmental disabilities across the lifespan.
+- Special Educator will provide consultation in special education related areas on a team of experts in the field of Autism Spectrum Disorder and other neurodevelopmental disabilities across the lifespan.
 In addition, this specialist will provide a range of consultation and follow up services at the Center as well as within the community setting; provide basic educational materials to families, school personnel, and other caregivers and providers; create tools utilized for education/training in clinical and research formats; assist in research and student training activities; conduct ongoing workshops and trainings to a range of consumers.
 Indiana licensure and MA preferred.

-If you are or know anyone who might fit these descriptions, please contact Dr. Naomi Swiezy email@example.com to determine current opportunities.
+If you are or know anyone who might be interested in joining the HANDS team, please contact Dr. Naomi Swiezy email@example.com to determine current opportunities.

 - What do you think about the current resources and services for individuals with Autism Spectrum Disorder (ASD) in Indiana?